Ironavenger475/Project3-TV-Time/README.md

 ## Future Improvements
 - Have the map show the journey of the selected characters aligned to the same pace through the season.
 - A character tree to illustrate the lineage/relationship between the characters.
+- Add more information specific to each characters (type of attacks and skillsets, sentiment analysis with other characters,...)
+- Allow the filtering option to filter characters based on wider variety like demons, slayers, men, women, etc.

 ## Team Contributions
 ### Iswarya Mikkili